mpolaczyk/ue4snippets/README.md

 *ue4loguobj* – This log line is designed to log from inside of the objects.
 By default, square brackets contains a name of an object that writes the log.
 Parameters are: category, verbosity, message and name of a pointer to the object.

 *ue4mark* – Can be used to mark changes in engine classes.
 Parameters are: Company symbol, task/ticket number, name and surname of a developer and short description of modification.

+*ue4eve* - 9 snippets for each params combination.
+Can be used to create event.
+Parameters are: owning type and event type name.

+*ue4del* - 9 snippets for each params combination.
+Can be used to create delegate.
+Parameters are: delegate type name and param type names.

+*ue4delmul* - 9 snippets for each params combination.
+Can be used to create multicast delegate.
+Parameters are: delegate type name and param type names.

+*ue4deldyn* - 9 snippets for each params combination.
+Can be used to create dynamic delegate.
+Parameters are: delegate type name, param type names and display values.

+*ue4deldynmul* - 9 snippets for each params combination.
+Can be used to create dynamic multicast delegate.
+Parameters are: delegate type name, param type names and display values`.